eXascaleInfolab/2018-Internship-TableDetection/README.md

 ```

-> Note: You will have to replace /home/yann/bar by your own project directory
+> Note: As before you will have to replace /home/yann/bar by your own project directory path!

 You can now restart Supervisor to bring all service on-line.